Union County, Florida: Government and infrastructure

 The Florida Department of Corrections (FDOC) operates Region II Correctional Facility Office in an unincorporated area in Union County.
 FDOC also maintains the Union Correctional Institution in an unincorporated area in the county.
 Union Correctional Institution houses one of two death rows for men in Florida.
 About a third of the county's population is imprisoned, compared to a statewide figure of one-half percent.

 The Union Juvenile Residential Facility of the Florida Department of Juvenile Justice is in an unincorporated area in Union County.

 Education

 Union County School District serves the county.

 Libraries

+In 1986, local county volunteers ran a make shift library in the local Community Center which consisted of donated books and other items.
+Soon the County was able to fund their own public library from tax money.
+An old bank building was renovated and used for the new public library.
+In 1990, the library was open to the public.
+In 1996, the Union County Public Library became a part of the New River Public Library Cooperative to enhance and support library services for patrons throughout the county.

 The Union County Public Library serves the county.
 The branch is at 250 SE 5th Avenue, Lake Butler, Florida 32054.
 Its director is Mary C. Brown.
 The branch is open Monday, Wednesday–Friday 9 am–6 pm, Tuesday 9 am–8 pm, and Saturday 9 am–3 pm.